Josh Naylor Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in MLB with a collective 9.8 strikeouts per nine innings.
+- The Twins pitching staff ranks second in the league with a collective 9.8 strikeouts per nine innings.

-- The Twins' 3.48 team ERA ranks second across all MLB pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.42).

-- Twins pitchers combine to surrender the sixth-fewest home runs in baseball (55 total, one per game).
+- The Twins give up the sixth-fewest home runs in baseball (55 total, 0.9 per game).

-- His most recent appearance was on Sunday against the Toronto Blue Jays, when the righty threw five innings, surrendering two earned runs while giving up five hits.
+- His most recent time out was on Monday against the Houston Astros, when the righty threw six innings, surrendering two earned runs while allowing four hits.

-- The 27-year-old has put up an ERA of 2.68, with 8.3 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.